MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Utility/Get-Date.md

 ## NOTES

-**DateTime** objects are in long-date and long-time formats for the system locale.
+The default formats for the output of **DateTime** objects are long-date and long-time formats for the currently selected locale.

 The valid **UFormat specifiers** are displayed in the following table: